craig8196/the-river-protocol/SPECIFICATION.md

 **Solution:**
 No known perfect solution.
 **TRiP:**
-Fixed by having known public key that is kept secret for OPEN connection.
+Fixed by first having known public key that is kept secret for OPEN connection.
+Additionally we can suppress reject messages for malformed OPEN messages.
 No perfect fix for public servers with unencryped OPEN or known public key.
-Mitigated by limiting OPEN packets and dropping invalid requests.
+Mitigated by limiting OPEN packets.
+Temporarily tracking "sender" can reduce reject messages or OPEN accepts.

 ### Packet Replay
 Sequences, nonce, control, timestamps.